Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 LOT Polish Airlines 787

-Customs and Immigration at Tel Aviv Ben-Guiron Airport
+Customs and Immigration at Tel Aviv Ben-Gurion Airport

-I had heard a variety of horror stories from passengers traveling to and from Tel Aviv Airport Ben-Gurion Airport.
+I had heard a variety of horror stories from passengers traveling to and from Tel Aviv Ben-Gurion Airport.
 These stories include intrusive searches and questioning.
-I did not experience anything like that during my time going through customs and immigration at Ben-Guiron Airport.
+I did not experience anything like that during my time going through customs and immigration at Ben-Gurion Airport.

 When I arrived, I departed my plane and used the digital passport gates.
 I scanned my passport and was issued a blue arrival card.
 Israel does not stamp passports, and the blue card allows entrance to the country.
-When departing Israel, a red exit card is issued.
+When departing Israel, an exit card is issued instead of a passport stamp.

 After going through the digital passport gates, I waited in line for the immigration counter.
 The immigration agent took my card and only asked me where I was staying and why I had come to Israel.